Collaborate to enable broader change

 EXAMPLE: Danone merges key parts of its procurement and sustainability functions

-Danone has created a Cycles and Procurement Department to “ensure the long-term availability and viability of key inputs (milk, sugar, fruit, packaging, etc.)”.¹² This function combines strategic sourcing with sustainability and is central to the company’s sustainability approach.¹³
+Danone has created a Cycles and Procurement Department to “ensure the long-term availability and viability of key inputs (milk, sugar, fruit, packaging, etc.).”¹² This function combines strategic sourcing with sustainability and is central to the company’s sustainability approach.¹³

-EXAMPLE: Global Brewer’s cross-functional committee
+EXAMPLE: Global Brewer forms cross-functional sustainability committee

 A global brewer assembled eight functional heads from commerce, production, and procurement to form a cross-functional sustainability committee.
 They meet regularly to discuss their concerns and agree on addressing value chain sustainability issues.